Greetings!

 Our Partners

-Wise church planting is never a solo endeavor.
-Experience shows that the most sustainable efforts are supported by three key communities: family and friends, local churches, and a broader denominational or relational network.
-We’re deeply grateful to see that pattern reflected in the planting of Alabaster Church.
-Each of these groups is actively partnering with us to plant, establish, and lead this new community.
+Church planting is never a solo endeavor.
+The most sustainable efforts are carried by three communities: family and friends, local churches, and a wider denominational or relational network.
+We’re grateful to see that pattern already shaping Alabaster, as each of these groups actively partners with us to plant and establish this new community.
+In line with our commitment to shared leadership, we are also raising up voices from within our core to serve alongside our advisory team—so that from the beginning, Alabaster is led with humility, accountability, and plurality.

 Collective Church